Discover all the tax services we offer

-This tax season, more than others, has expats and all other American citizens wondering what their tax bill may look like now that the tax reform has gone into effect.
 One of the main ways expats can reduce their tax bill is by using the Foreign Earned Income Exclusion (FEIE).
 This money-saving deduction is an absolute lifesaver for many expats, lowering if not altogether eliminating their tax liability.
-Get the Foreign Earned Income Exclusion 2019 info you need so you know what to expect on tax day.
+Get the Foreign Earned Income Exclusion info you need for 2019 and 2020 so you know what to expect on tax day.

 Each year, the IRS adjusts the maximum amount of the FEIE to account for inflation.
-For the 2018 tax year, the maximum was $103,900.
-However, the Foreign Earned Income Exclusion 2019 maximum amount has risen to $105,900.
-That means that the first $105,900 of your foreign earned income can be excluded from taxation.
+For the 2019 tax year, the limit is $105,900.
+The Foreign Earned Income Exclusion 2020 maximum amount has risen to $107,600—which means that the first $107,600 of your foreign earned income can be excluded from taxation.
+In 2021, the exclusion amount increases to $108,700.

 One important note: some income does not qualify for the FEIE.
 The IRS lists the following types of income as not covered by the FEIE: